dumpiez/dumpiez/README.md

 # <p align="center">Hey 👋</p>
 <p align="center">
+  I have lots of names.
+The most used ones are; Piez, NightlyPie, and Telekai<br>
   Currently taking a break (again) due to my computer being really bad<br>
   Skills: i dont have any :( 🪀<br>
   Currently learning: Lua, probably 🪨<br>